dormant-chicken/sortty/README.md

 You can remove the tar.gz file if you want to:

 ```
-rm sorTTY.tar.gz
+rm sortty.tar.gz
 ```

 <br>

 ## Last step of install

-Finally, change your directory into sorTTY/, make install.sh executable, and run install.sh:
+Finally, change your directory into sortty/, make install.sh executable, and run install.sh:

 ```
-cd sorTTY/
+cd sortty/
 chmod +x install.sh
 ./install.sh
 ```

 <br>

-After installing, you can remove the sorTTY/ directory, as the needed files are already copied to the correct paths:
+After installing, you can remove the sortty/ directory, as the needed files are already copied to the correct paths:

 ```
 cd ..
-rm -r -f sorTTY/
+rm -r -f sortty/
 ```

-The command above also changes your directory to the parent directory of sorTTY/ with 'cd ..', which is the directory that it is located in, so that it can remove the directory
+The command above also changes your directory to the parent directory of sortty/ with 'cd ..', which is the directory that it is located in, so that it can remove the directory

 <br>

-## Trying sorTTY without installing
+## Trying sortty without installing

-If you just want to try sorTTY without installing, the script has support for that
+If you just want to try sortty without installing, the script has support for that

-Just get the files by using git to clone this repostory (shown in the [latest git](https://github.com/dormant-chicken/sorTTY?tab=readme-ov-file#latest-git) tab) or get the latest stable release and decompress it (shown in the [stable release](https://github.com/dormant-chicken/sorTTY?tab=readme-ov-file#stable-release) tab).
-Then, run this command to go into the sorTTY/src/ directory that you just got:
+Just get the files by using git to clone this repostory (shown in the [latest git](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#latest-git) tab) or get the latest stable release and decompress it (shown in the [stable release](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#stable-release) tab).
+Then, run this command to go into the sortty/src/ directory that you just got:

 ```
-cd sorTTY/
+cd sortty/
 chmod +x src/sortty.sh
 src/sortty.sh
 ```

 <br>

-After trying sorTTY, you can still install it (shown in the [last step of install](https://github.com/dormant-chicken/sorTTY?tab=readme-ov-file#last-step-of-install) tab) without problems
+After trying sortty, you can still install it (shown in the [last step of install](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#last-step-of-install) tab) without problems

 <br>